-Fettuccine Alfredo is by far the favourite pasta dish of our kids and as it is quick and dead easy I find myself making it quite often.
+Fettuccine Alfredo is by far the favorite pasta dish of our kids, and as it is quick and dead easy, I find myself making it quite often.
 Mostly with broccoli to include at least a healthy element to the dish.

 Based on the fresh recollections of the taste of various pasta alfredo’s that were devoured during our summer holidays in New England and a great recipe by Amy Johnson of She Wears Many Hats, this version with spinach was declared by the kids – in unison – as “best alfredo evah”!